Maximizing SSDI Benefits: Financial Strategies You Need

 Calculating SSDI Benefits

 Approval for SSDI doesn’t guarantee a specific payment amount from the Social Security Administration (SSA).
-Instead, your benefit amount depends on your past earnings and the amount of taxes you’ve paid into the Social Security system.
+Instead, your benefit amount for Social Security Disability depends on your past earnings and the amount of taxes you’ve paid into the Social Security system.

 While you can estimate your own SSDI benefit amount, the quickest and most accurate way to do so is by signing up for a free mySocialSecurity account.
 If you’re considering applying for SSDI, you’ll need to create an account anyway for updates.
 Once you have an account, you can see the exact amount of SSDI benefits the SSA estimates you’ll receive.